No Car, Getting to and From the Islands, 1: Water

 Any of the ferries can wind up being used on the interisland ferry runs.
 However, most of the time the ship that makes this run is the Evergreen State.

-As of this writing, the Evergreen State is the oldest ship in the Washington State Ferries system, having been built as their first vessel (all the rest they inherited or purchased from other operators).
+As of this writing, the Evergreen State is the oldest ship in the Washington State Ferries system, having been built as their first vessel (all the rest they inherited or purchased from other operators), and is due to be retired very soon.

 The boat is quite utilitarian in its interior, as seen in photo 2.
 There is no effort taken to cover the electrical or air conditioning equipment in the ceiling - sort of like the stylish new restaurants do.
-The Evergreen State is perhaps just way ahead of its time?
+On an interesting note, this was done during one of the rebuilding efforts in order to reduce total weight, but in the end it converted the boat to a post-modern interior!

 The ship has a simple two deck construction without the raised side auto decks of the larger boats.
 There are no extensive restaurant facilities here, but a vending machine or two help provide vitals should it be necessary.